Home » Symptoms » Dog Symptoms A-Z » Defecation Difficulties

 -

-DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems.: The stool is liquid or mushy, and the dog has to defecate frequently.
+DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems.: the stool is watery or mushy, and the dog needs to pass stool frequently.
 This can lead to dehydrationDehydration occurs when the body loses more fluid than it takes in.
-This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse. if it persists for an extended period.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse. if it persists for a longer period.

 -